adikalon/farming_spread/README.md

 ## Description

-Now the crops appears on all group:soil blocks, in other words in all biomes, the frequency of appearance has been deliberately reduced.
+Increases the number of biomes in which crops can be found.
+The frequency of appearance has been intentionally reduced.

-## Problems
+## Supported

-The crops also appears on default:dirt_with_snow blocks.
+* Extra Biomes
+* Variety
+* Natural Biomes
+* Living Jungle
+* Living Desert